BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/XSS.md

 <span onmouseover="alert('gotcha!')">My name is Scott!</span>
 ```

-Hover over the new message ahd you should get a message.
+Hover over the new message ahd you should get an alert popup.

 You can use some script to **deface** the site by changing text.
-A more sophisticated attack might even add photos.
+A more sophisticated attack might even add images.
 Compared to what's possible, this one is relatively mild:

 ```
 <b>Show me.</b>